She’s the one temptation he didn’t plan for.

-Opposing Forces is a book that is not to be missed and honestly, Hollywood should be knocking on Adrienne Giordano’s door asking to make this one into a movie…it’s that good!
+“Opposing Forces is a book that is not to be missed and honestly, Hollywood should be knocking on Adrienne Giordano’s door asking to make this one into a movie…it’s that good!"

 Greg Leeds knew if he opened his balcony door, there’d be no turning back.
 His heart banged—buhbum-buhbum-buhbum—had to be five hundred beats a minute.
 He closed his eyes.
-Anything to block the surge of emotions smothering him, sucking away what was left of his life.
+Anything to block the emotions smothering him, sucking away what was left of his life.

 Relax.
 Stop thinking.

-After a moment, he opened his eyes.
+He opened his eyes.
 One lone lamp on the side table lit the room and the sofa they’d bought last year, a white one, showed the abuse of their four-year-old.
 What the hell had they been thinking buying a white sofa?
 He and Marianne had laughed over that gaffe and chalked it up to a lack of parenting experience.
 He wanted to hope there would be more of those parental missteps.
 Wanted to.